rhodey/socket-kinda-ntp/README.md

 socket-kinda-ntp
 ==========

-Synchronizes time between a client and server using websockets and something similar to NTP.
+Synchronizes time between a client and server using websockets and something kinda like NTP.

 ## Installation